 Withdrawal from the Angolan licences.

 In 2015 the development of Baobab Phase 3 is successfully accomplished.
-Norwegian operations are sold in 2016 and the completion of the first well of the Phase 4 redevelopment in Baobab.
-Reached averaged 24,000 bbl/day production in the Baobab Field.
+Norwegian operations are sold in by the end of 2015.

 2017 - 2018